In Kharkiv, with the medical team supported by AMU

 Hanna and Mykola's stories: Two faces of suffering in Ukraine, told through AMU-supported medical intervention in Kharkiv

-Ukraine - In Kharkiv, with the medical team supported by AMUSince the beginning of the conflict in Ukraine (February 24, 2022) to date, AMU – together with AFN representing the Emergency Coordination of the Focolare Movement – has undertaken numerous actions starting from the immediate collaboration with Caritas-Spes Ukraine.
-After the first immediate interventions, a second phase of support to the Ukrainian population was started also alongside other local partners.
-Medical assistance in the two regions of Kharkiv and Vinnytsia is part of this second phase.
+Ukraine - In Kharkiv, with the medical team supported by AMUSince the beginning of the conflict in Ukraine (24 February 2022) to date, AMU – together with AFN representing the Emergency Coordination of the Focolare Movement – has undertaken numerous actions starting from the immediate collaboration with Caritas-Spes Ukraine.

 Kharkiv region